KaltaRawal/AI-Powered-Demand-Forecasting-System-for-E-Commerce/README.md

 | **SARIMAX** | Statistical Baseline | [cite_start]Accounts for **seasonality** and **trend** with **exogenous variables**. |
 | **XGBoost** | **Machine Learning** | [cite_start]Designed to **capture complex nonlinear dependencies** using engineered features. |
 | **Global XGBoost Model** | **Scalability** | [cite_start]Implemented **Multi-Output Regression** to predict demand across **56 product categories** concurrently. |
+## Key Results and Achievements
+The experimental analysis decisively favors the Machine Learning approach for forecasting accuracy.
+These points are optimized for your resume:
+* Deployed interactive dashboard using Streamlit to visualize real-time forecasting results and enhance Business Intelligence.
+* Maximized Model Predictive Power using Advanced Feature Engineering (lag/rolling mean/exogenous variables) to capture nonlinear sales dynamics.
+* Validated Machine Learning approach (XGBoost) against SARIMAX baseline, reducing RMSE for sales forecasting by $\approx 77\%$ (from $\approx 14,000$ to $\approx 3,000$).
+* Engineered Scalable demand solution using Global XGBoost Model (Multi-Output Regression) to predict 56 product categories with RMSE $1.75$.
+## Reporting and Visualization
+A key output of this project is the AI-Powered Dashboard using Streamlit, which operationalizes the forecasting results.
+It includes visualizations for:
+* Daily Sales Trends: Plots showcasing raw sales, seasonality, and identified outliers (like Black Friday).
+* ETS Decomposition: Graphs that cleanly separate trend, seasonality, and residuals in the time series data.
+* Forecast Plots: Direct coRmparison of actual vs. predicted sales/demand for model validation and monitoring.
+* Key Business Metrics: Tracking of metrics like Stockout Rate and Inventory Turnover Rate based on forecasts.